WherewolfNZ/the-m-project.org/content/Bikini.md

 		}
 	});

-Please note you need to the specify an **entity name** to tell the store a collection / table name to store the data to.

-Even though this works with a Model, in the most cases you will use a Collection to persist your Models in a Store.
+Please note you need to the specify an **entity name** to tell the store a collection / table name to store the data to, even though this works with a Model, in the most cases you will use a Collection to persist your Models in a Store.

 ### Specifying fields